columbusjs/columbusjs.github.io/_posts/2018-10-17-matthew-groves-halt-and-catch-fire.markdown

 ---
 date: 2018-10-17 19:00:00
 layout: post
-title: "🎤 Halt and Catch Fire: Who really needs NoSQL?"
+title: "Halt and Catch Fire: Who really needs NoSQL?"
 speaker: "Matthew Groves"
+emoji: 🎤
 ---

 This session will begin with a brief introduction to NoSQL.
 Relational databases have worked on past projects.
 Why change now?
 Is NoSQL just a buzzword with no real substance?
 What can it do that relational can’t?
 What about all those horror stories and memes?